asgeirenersen/styret-dev-environment/README.md

 The root folder of this project will be mounted inseide the VM as /home/vagrant/project_root/devtools

+You will also need to have the application source checked out or shared into /home/vagrant/project_root/source

 ~$ CD project_root/devtools
 ~/project_root/devtools $ ./setupdirs.sh